 Interns may apply for NHC dietetic internship tuition reimbursement scholarships of $1,000.00 each to assist in the payment of education expenses during the dietetic internship.
 Tuition reimbursement scholarships are awarded to applicants demonstrating professional potential in long-term care and require a work obligation of one year after graduation.
 Interns who choose to work for NHC will also receive a $2,000.00 recruitment bonus at graduation.
 Tuition reimbursement scholarships and recruitment bonus are available to graduates accepting employment with NHC up to one year after graduation.

 Interns are required to enroll in one (3 credit) course which is HSC 6530, Effective Program Management.
 The course is taken at Middle Tennessee State University (MTSU) which is the local university in Murfreesboro, TN.
 The course is a hybrid course and meets approximately five times per semester on Monday afternoons.
 In addition, interns may enroll for six additional credit hours towards a graduate degree.
 If an intern enrolls in the optional six credit hours, they would have to pay the additional tuition, but no additional classwork is required beyond the normal dietetic internship program hours.
-MTSU has a Master's of Science degree in Health and Human performance with a Health concentration.
-A nutrition specialization has been approved to begin during the fall of 2016.
+MTSU has a Master's of Science degree in Health and Human Performance with a nutrition specialization.
 If you are interested in the optional graduate credit (and possibly finishing your graduate degree at MTSU), please contact the NHC program director to discuss.
 Interns must pay all university fees, including out-of-state assessments, if applicable.
-Tuition and fees for the 2016-2017 sessions were approximately:
+Tuition and fees for the 2017-2018 sessions were approximately:

 |In-State Students ||Out-of-State Students |

 |3 hours – $1,600.00 ||3 hours – $3,999.00 (required 3-hour graduate course) |